 I rearranged the shore lines and made a sling on the west side so that the bow will be facing more towards the SE wind.
 All was well despite the strong wind and ferocious gusts.

 In the evening Havre and Claude came from Dionysos to Thetis for an ouzo.
 We had a pleasant time inside the cabin since it was too windy outside.
 I ferried them with my dinghy since they had not lowered their outboard to theirs.

-Now it is 11:30 and at least 3 hours have passed since the episode but I am still too nervous to go sleep.
-The wind is howling, Thetis is shaking, distant lightning from the north is illuminating the sea and rocks.
+Now it was 11:30 and at least 3 hours have passed since the episode but I was still too nervous to go sleep.
+The wind was howling, Thetis was shaking, distant lightning from the north was illuminating the sea and rocks.
 A terrible night at sea.
-Is it over?
-Are we safe?
-It is at least 7½ hours to daylight.
+Was it over?
+Were we safe?
+It was at least 7½ hours to daylight.
 Will these infernal gusts ever stop?
 If another line brakes what am I to do?